Denver Outdoor Places Program

 • Existing permitted occupancies, including permitted indoor and outdoor areas

-• Photos of the patio area (proposed patio location from multiple angles and directions, including from the street, sidewalk and private property)
+• Current photos of where the patio is or will be sited in the right-of-way (patio location from multiple angles and directions, including from the street, sidewalk and private property)

 • Number of seats to be added with the proposed patio